botman99/ue4-xcode-vscode-mac/README.md

 ## Visual Studio Code Conclusion

 Now you know how to create an Unreal C++ project for Visual Studio Code.
 You know how to build your C++ project and run it in the Visual Studio Code debugger to launch the editor with your game project.

+## Using VSCode with Older UE4 and macOS

+A few days ago, I needed to load up UE 4.20 on a machine running Mojave and I thought I'd use VSCode for building and debugging.
+UE 4.20 uses Xcode 9.4.1 and 9.4.1 won't run on Catalina, so I had to use Mojave.
+When I stated up Visual Studio Code, I got the following message:

+ "Could not initialize Python interpreter - some features will be unavailable (e.g. debug visualizers)."

+ Digging into this, I discovered this was due to Mojave using Python version 2 by default.
+The latest Visual Studio Code and extensions need Python 3.

+ To see which version(s) of Python you have installed, open a Terminal window and enter the following command:

+python --version

+You should see something like "Python 2.7.10" indicating you have Python 2 installeed.

+Now try the following command:

+python3 --version

+If you see "python3: command not found" then you don't have Python 3 installed.
+If you see something like "Python 3.7.7" then you have Python 3 installed.

+If you don't have Python 3, you can install it using brew with the following command:

+brew install python

+When it is done, run the "python3 --version" command again and you should get something that says "Python 3.x.y" where x and y are version numbers.

+After installing Python 3, Visual Studio Code should work as expected.